 A key aspect of the procurement process outlined in UN Procurement Practitioner's Handbook (2006) Manual begins with the registration of potential recipients of UN Solicitation Documents.
 It is the procurement staff responsibility to further develop the sourcing by identifying vendors that will meet the Requisitioner's requirements.
 The UN in its sole discretion determines whether a Vendor is eligible for registration, and continues to remain eligible, for the purpose of establishing a pool of prospective UN Vendors.
 Such Vendors may be invited to participate in a particular Solicitation.
-Determination of eligibility for registration is a UN prerogative.
-Thereafter, the UN receives and evaluates responses to Solicitations, determining whether the Vendor is both qualified and meets the requirements of Financial Rule 105.15(a) for Bids or (b) for Proposals.
+Determination of eligibility for registrations, determining whether the Vendor is both qualified and meets the requirements of Financial Rule 105.15(a) for Bids or (b) for Proposals.
 The UN decides which Vendor to select and notifies it of its intention to award a Contract.
-The successful Bidder, following Contract negotiations (if any) and the signature of a Contract, would then become a UN contract or whose relationship vis-à-vis the UN is governed by the contract formation processes outlined in this Procurement Manual.
+The successful Bidder, following Contract negotiations (if any) and the signature of a Contract formation processes outlined in this Procurement Manual.
 Unsuccessful Bidders will be notified accordingly and may be granted a debriefing.